-Signal Name Pin No. Туре State During Reset Signal Description D7 28 Input/ Output Tri-stated Data Bus - D7 - D15 specify part of the data for external program or data memory accesses.
+Signal Name Pin No. Ball No. Туре State During Reset Signal Description D7 28 K1 Input/ Output In reset, output is disabled, pull-up is enabled Data Bus - D7 - D15 specify part of the data for external program or data memory accesses.
 Depending upon the state of the DRV bit in the EMI bus control register (BCR), D7 - D15 are tri-stated when the external bus is inactive.
 Most designs will want to change the DRV state to DRV = 1 instead of using the default setting.
-(GPIOF0) Input/ Port F GPIO - These nine GPIO pins can be individually D8 (GPIOF1) 29 Output programmed as input or output pins.
-At reset, these pins default to data bus functionality.
-D9 (GPIOF2) 30 To deactivate the internal pull-up resistor, clear the appropriate GPIO bit in the GPIOF_PUR register.
-D10 (GPIOF3) 32 Example: GPIOF0, clear bit 0 in the GPIOF_PUR register.
-D11 (GPIOF4) 149 D12 (GPIOF5) 150 D13 (GPIOF6) 151 D14 (GPIOF7) 152 D15 (GPIOF8) 153
+(GPIOF0) Input/ Port F GPIO - These nine GPIO pins can be individually D8 (GPIOF1) 29 K3 Output programmed as input or output pins.
+At reset, these pins default to Data Bus functionality.
+D9 (GPIOF2) 30 K2 To deactivate the internal pull-up resistor, clear the appropriate GPIO bit in the GPIOF_PUR register.
+D10 (GPIOF3) 32 K4 Example: GPIOF0, clear bit 0 in the GPIOF_PUR register.
+D11 (GPIOF4) 149 A5 D12 (GPIOF5) 150 A4 D13 (GPIOF6) 151 B5 D14 (GPIOF7) 152 C4 D15 (GPIOF8) 153 А3 RD 52 P5 Output In reset, output is disabled, pull-up is enabled Read Enable - RD is asserted during external memory read cycles.
+When RD is asserted low, pins D0 - D15 become inputs and an external device is enabled onto the data bus.
+When RD is deasserted high, the external data is latched inside the device.
+When RD is asserted, it qualifies the A0 - A23, PS, DS, and CSn pins.
+RD can be connected directly to the OE pin of a static RAM or ROM.
+Depending upon the state of the DRV bit in the EMI bus control register (BCR), RD is tri-stated when the external bus is inactive.
+Most designs will want to change the DRV state to DRV = 1 instead of using the default setting.
+To deactivate the internal pull-up resistor, set the CTRL bit in the SIM_PUDR register.